jsebrech/php-o/README.md

 ## Example Application

 There is a [demo app](https://github.com/jsebrech/o-demo) that shows how O can be used in practice.
 This also shows off the ability to use HTML templating via the `o()->render()` method.
+There's also a [demo app](https://github.com/jsebrech/o-demo-rest) showing how to build a web service.